 We can help you lower the cost of your pharmacy claims by working with injured workers on a case-by-case basis.
-We evaluate the medications being received and provide you with pricing based upon cost, not a fee schedule or AWP.
+We evaluate the medications being received and provide you with pricing based upon the state fee schedule.

 Chances are, they're paying the pharmacy or your pharmacy benefit manager the same price as if these prescriptions were for a first-time, one-time fill.
 Given you are providing repeat, predictable business to the pharmacy, this should warrant a better price -- the best price even.